markgsaunders/WeatherstackAPI/README.md

       - make vscode
       - make ewarm8
       - make uvision
-7. If you have a TFT shield, enable software support with Segger emWin
+6. If you have a TFT shield, enable software support with Segger emWin
-  a.
-Use the ModusToolbox Library Manager tool to add required libraries
+    1. Use the ModusToolbox Library Manager tool to add required libraries
-    -- emwin
+    - emwin
-    -- CY8CKIT-028-TFT
+    - CY8CKIT-028-TFT
-  b.
-Edit the Makefile file to un-comment two lines
+    2. Edit the Makefile file to un-comment two lines
-    -- "DEFINES+=TFT_SUPPORTED"
+    - "DEFINES+=TFT_SUPPORTED"
-    -- "COMPONENTS+=EMWIN_OSNTS"
+    - "COMPONENTS+=EMWIN_OSNTS"
-8. Edit private_data.h to add your router name and password, plus your API key
+7. Edit private_data.h to add your router name and password, plus your API key
-9. Build and program the kit (IDE-specific)
+8. Build and program the kit (IDE-specific)
--- make build
+    - make build
--- make program / make qprogram
+    - make program / make qprogram

 ## Operation